The Fastest Way To Decide

 Common Mistakes

-Putting sensitive data in GET parameters — passwords, tokens, and PII in query strings end up in server logs, browser history, and referrer headers.
-Always use POST (or headers) for sensitive data.
+Putting sensitive data in GET parameters — URLs leak into logs, browser history, analytics tooling, and sometimes referrer headers.